Michael Sandel

-Michael Joseph Sandel (/sænˈdɛl/; born March 5, 1953) is an American political philosopher and the Anne T. and Robert M. Bass Professor of Government Theory at Harvard Law School, where his course Justice was the university's first course to be made freely available online and on television.
-It has been viewed by tens of millions of people around the world, including in China, where Sandel was named the 2011's "most influential foreign figure of the year" (China Newsweek).
-He is also known for his critique of John Rawls' A Theory of Justice in his first book, Liberalism and the Limits of Justice (1982).
+Michael Joseph Sandel (/sænˈdɛl/; born March 5, 1953) is an American political philosopher and the Anne T. and Robert M. Bass Professor of Government at Harvard University, where his course Justice was the university's first course to be made freely available online and on television.
+It has been viewed by tens of millions of people around the world, including in China, where Sandel was named the 2011 "most influential foreign figure of the year" (China Newsweek).

+He is known for his critique of John Rawls' A Theory of Justice in his first book, Liberalism and the Limits of Justice (1982).
 He was elected a Fellow of the American Academy of Arts and Sciences in 2002.

 Early life and education

 Sandel was born in 1953 into a Jewish family, which moved to Los Angeles when he was thirteen.
-He was president of his senior class at Palisades High School and graduated Phi Beta Kappa from Brandeis University with a bachelor's degree in politics in 1975.
-He received his doctorate from Balliol College, Oxford, in 1985, as a Rhodes Scholar, where he studied under philosopher Charles Taylor.
+He was president of his senior class at Palisades High School and graduated Phi Beta Kappa from Brandeis University with a bachelor of arts degree in politics in 1975.
+He received his doctorate in politics from Balliol College, Oxford, in 1985, as a Rhodes Scholar, where he studied under philosopher Charles Taylor.

 Philosophical views

 Sandel subscribes to a certain version of communitarianism (although he is uncomfortable with the label), and in this vein he is perhaps best known for his critique of John Rawls's A Theory of Justice.
 Rawls's argument depends on the assumption of the veil of ignorance, which Sandel argues commits Rawls to a view of people as "unencumbered selves".
 Sandel's view is that we are by nature encumbered to an extent that makes it impossible even hypothetically to have such a veil.

-Some examples of such ties are those with our families, which we do not make by conscious choice but are born with, already attached.
+Some examples of such ties are those with our families, which we do not make by conscious choice, but are born with, already attached.
 Because they are not consciously acquired, it is impossible to separate oneself from such ties.
 Sandel believes that only a less-restrictive, looser version of the veil of ignorance should be postulated.
-Criticism such as Sandel's inspired Rawls to subsequently argue that his theory of justice was not a "metaphysical" theory but a "political" one, a basis on which an overriding consensus could be formed among individuals and groups with many different moral and political views.
+Criticism such as that of Sandel inspired Rawls to subsequently argue that his theory of justice was not a "metaphysical" theory, but a "political" one, a basis on which an overriding consensus could be formed among individuals and groups with many different moral and political views.